The Book of Sand (short story collection)

 The Book of Sand (El libro de arena) is a 1975 short story collection by Argentine writer Jorge Luis Borges.
-In the author's opinion, the collection, written in his last days — and while blind — is his best book.
+In the author's opinion, the collection, written relatively late in his career—and while blind—is his best book.
 This opinion is not shared by most critics, many of whom prefer his other works such as those in Ficciones (1944).

 Referring to the collection, Borges said:

 The first edition, published in Buenos Aires by Emecé, contained 181 pages.
 In Madrid it was edited that year by Ultramar.

 Borges opts for an epilogue to this short story collection, different from the cases of his previous collections The Garden of Forking Paths (1941) and Artifices (1944) (later republished together in Ficciones), which had a prologue.
 Regarding this, Borges begins The Book of Sand's epilogue by saying: "To prologue unread stories is an almost impossible work, as it demands the analysis of plots one should not anticipate.
 I prefer, thus, an epilogue."